What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 Second Reason: Bacteria Can Start to Grow

-Also remember that products you touch (or that touch your face- your lips and eyes) to apply such as cream products, lipsticks, mascaras, and liners, for example, can have bacteria transferred onto them.
-When the ingredients in start to break down, including the ones that are supposed to keep bacteria at bay and prevent them from multiplying, you have a major recipe for disaster.
+Also remember that products you touch to apply or that touch your face, your lips, or eyes (such as cream products, lipsticks, mascaras, and liners, for example), can have bacteria transferred onto them.
+When the ingredients in them start to break down (including the ones that are supposed to keep bacteria at bay and prevent them from multiplying) you have a major recipe for disaster.

 Wetter formulas are more susceptible to bacteria growth than powder formulas because of their higher moisture content.
 That is why powder products will usually last about 2 years.
 Liquid and cream products are usually best to be used within 6-12 months.
 Products that come in direct contact with the eyes such as mascaras and liquid/gel liners should be replaced every 3 to 6 months at most to prevent any eye irritation or infections from occurring.